omunroe-com/kernwbsite/content/signature.rst

 In order to become part of the kernel.org web of trust, you should locate kernel.org members in your geographical area, then verify and cross-sign your keys.
-To locate members of kernel.org in your area, you can use the `Google Map`_ created for this purpose, or you may attend a `Linux kernel development conference`_ and join a key signing event.
+To locate members of kernel.org in your area, you can use the `Keysign Map`_ created for this purpose, or you may attend a `Linux kernel development conference`_ and join a key signing event.

 Once you have verified and signed a few keys, you can use the trust